andrewcumming/crustcool/README.md

 	radius	neutron star radius in km

-	Bfield  magnetic field strength in the crust in G
+	Bfield  magnetic field strength in the crust in G angle_mu	determines the Teff-Tb relation used for B>0.
+If angle_mu = -1 (default) then an angle-averaged relation is used; otherwise angle_mu in the range 0 to 1 specifies the local angle of the field relative to the vertical

 	mdot	accretion rate in Eddington units (1.0 == 8.8e4 g/cm^2/s)